softworkz/embyuserwiki/Running-Emby-Server-as-a-Windows-Service.md

 * **Startup directory**: folder containing mediabrowser.serverapplication.exe
 * **Arguments**: -service

-Then, on the exit actions tab, make sure to configure the restart action like the following:
+Then, on the exit actions tab, make sure to configure the exit action to **not** automatically restart:

 ![](images/server/nssm1.jpg)

+This is important because without this, using the **Shutdown** button inside Emby Server will cause NSSM to automatically restart Emby Server.